Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 - You can add two or more glazes and mix them to create a specific color.
 Squeeze the bottle along the rim of the pottery piece.
 Let gravity take care of where the drip flows.
 Once you’re satisfied, let your glaze dry and fire it.

-- One fun trick you can try is pouring glazes of different colors into a bottle with a large opening and pouring along the sides of your pottery piece.
+- One fun trick you can try is pouring glazes of different colors into a bottle with a large opening, then pouring them along the sides of your pottery piece.
 The colors will merge together at some points while remaining separate at others, giving an abstract feel with different textures and saturation.
 Make sure you don’t mix them.
 Let the colors do the magic themselves.

 How to Glaze Pottery using a Brush

 Brushing glazes on top of Pottery is a choice many beginner Potters make.
 It seems to give them more control over the glazing process.
-Plus, you can buy it in small pints as opposed to Dipping glazes.
+Plus, you can buy it in small pints, unlike dipping glazes.

-If you’re brushing on the surface coat, it’s likely to develop a sort of unevenness.
+If you’re brushing the surface coat, it’s likely to develop an unevenness.
 This is not your fault, rather just the nature of this method, so don’t worry if you notice a lack of symmetry.

-Most brush Glazes are formulated to be applied to bisque ware.
-Other reasons to opt for brushing glaze is if you need a brushed texture, or if streakiness and lines on the Pottery don’t matter.
+Most brush Glazes are formulated for application to bisqueware.
+Other reasons to opt for brushing glaze are if you need a brushed texture, or if streakiness and lines on the Pottery don’t matter.
 You will not get streak marks when the proper amount of glaze is applied to your pottery.

 Choosing Your Brushes